ProgramerSalar/Responsive-website-part-1/README.md

 In This website do these things:
+I. locomotive smoothe scroll
-1.Smooth Scrolling
+-Smooth Scrolling
-2.attach loco scroll css
+-attach loco scroll css
-3. attach locomotive scroll min.js
+-attach locomotive scroll min.js
-4. some code from loco github for js
+-some code from loco github for js

+II. gsap
+III. scrolltrigger